Handmade using 5 main processes:

 Process 2: Tube bending

-I used tube bending to create the legs/structure of my stand, using 1 inch hollow steel tubing.
-It took a few practice tries to nail the right angles and ensure that I was bending the two legs/shorter sections of the Us (pictured above) on the same plane.
+After transitioning to the u-shaped model, tube bending was a relatively painless process.
+It took a few practice tries to nail the right angles and ensure that I was bending the two legs/shorter sections of the Us on the same plane.
 I ended up using a level to set it up (pictured below).

 Me, tube bending (a great workout!)